 So now we’ve briefly gone through why weight training will benefit you, let’s move onto how to start.
-First of all, you need to decide how many times you can train every week based on your lifestyle and other commitments.
-That means consistently fitting it in around your job, kids, family, friends, etc. A good target is 3-4 times per week.
+First of all, you need to decide how many times you can workout every week based on your lifestyle and other commitments.
+That means consistently fitting weight training in around your job, kids, family, friends, etc. A good target is 3-4 times per week.

 3 times per week – 3 x full body workouts

 4 times per week – 2 x lower body, 2 x upper body workouts

 Hopefully now you’ve realised that strength training for women is a lot easier than you first thought.
 Now you’ve got an idea of how to set up your workouts, it’s time to decide which exercises to include.
 Let’s go through the different categories of exercises you need to include in your training programme, with a few examples, along with an explanation for the technique of one exercise from each.

 Weight training for your lower body means pretty much everything below the waist and can range from squats to deadlifts.
 There are so many different ways to train with weights that you’ll never get bored of the same old routine.
 For some inspiration to get you started, here’s some lower body favourites.